 The capital is fertile commercial centre responsible for supporting an export driven manufacturing sector.
-The concentration of relations between African countries and China.
-While there is no precise statistics the cautious estimation is that more than 15,000 Africans live in this economic hub city.
+The concentration of Africans is a result of the pedigree of tolerance the area has shown and the general growing cordial relations between African countries and China.
+While there is no precise statistics the cautious estimation is that more than 15,000 Africans live in this economic hub